TartanLlama/tartanllama.github.io/_posts/2016-07-20-structured-bindings.md

 This is a very powerful and expressive feature, but the most interesting element for me is the ability to add support for this to your own classes.
 This post is a short tutorial on how to do this, mostly for my own future reference.

-(Note: currently there aren't any implementations available to play with, so this is theory for now.
-I plan to update this post as things change.)

 -----------------------

 ### Built-in support